csd1100/learning/notes/react/basics.md

 - Signature: `React.createElement('<element_to_create>', { <attribute_keys>:<attribute_values> children: [<child_elements>] }, [children])`
   NOTE: `<element_to_create>` denotes placeholder we do not need to add `<`, `>` to element name.
+- children can be element or the string (text node in DOM).

 - eg: